compomics/moff-gui/README.md

 *5p_noise* | 5th percentile of the intensity values contained in the XiC.
 This value is used for the *SNR* computation *10p_noise* |  10th percentile of the intensity values contained in the XiC.
 *code_unique* | this field is concatenation of the peptide sequence and mass values.
 It is used by moFF during the match-between-runs.
+*matched* | this value indicated if the featured has been added by the match-between-run (1) or is a ms2 identified features (0)

 (b) A log file is also provided containing the process output.